-Ustekinumab is sometimes known by the brand name ‘Stelara’.
+Ustekinumab is also known by the brand name Stelara.

-Ustekinumab belongs to a group of medicines called ‘biological drugs’.
-Biological drugs are produced by a biological, rather than chemical, process.
+Ustekinumab belongs to a group of medicines known as biologic medicines.
+These are produced by a biological, rather than chemical, process.
 Ustekinumab is a synthetic (man-made) antibody that is created inside living cells.

-Ustekinumab is an anti-Interleukin biological drug.
+Ustekinumab is an anti-Interleukin biologic medicine.
 It targets two proteins in the body called interleukin-12 (IL-12) and interleukin-23 (IL-23).
 IL-12 and IL-23 are naturally produced in the body to help fight infections by temporarily causing inflammation.
 IL-12 and IL-23 are increased in IBD and contribute to the ongoing, or chronic, inflammation in the digestive system.